ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The JDK Flow API

 Reactive Streams started to be supported in JDK 9 in the form of the Flow API.
-The _java.util.concurrent.Flow_ class contains the _Publisher_, _Subscriber_, _Subscription_, _Processor_ nested static interfaces, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
-Reactive Streams contains the _org.reactivestreams.FlowAdapters_ class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
+The _java.util.concurrent.Flow_ class contains nested static interfaces _Publisher_, _Subscriber_, _Subscription_, _Processor_, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
+The Reactive Streams specification contains the _org.reactivestreams.FlowAdapters_ class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
 The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the _Publisher_ interface.

 ### SubmissionPublisher

-The SubmissionPublisher class is an implementation of the _Publisher_ interface, which is compliant with the Reactive Streams specification.
+The _SubmissionPublisher_ class is an implementation of the _Publisher_ interface, which is compliant with the Reactive Streams specification.
 The _SubmissionPublisher_ class is implemented using an executor (to send events asynchronously to multiple consumers) and a bounded buffer for each consumer (to reconcile temporary differences in producer and consumer rates).

 <sub>Normally the <em>SubmissionPublisher</em> class uses <em>ForkJoinPool.commonPool()</em> as an executor and <em>Flow.defaultBufferSize() = 256</em> as the maximum buffer capacity. </sub>